Using SEPA Direct Debit for your subscriptions and recurring payments – 2024 Guide

 By knowing the exact date when an invoice will be paid by direct debit, merchants can draw up more accurate cash flow plans

-This predictability facilitates cash flow management, enabling merchants to better anticipate their financial needs and optimise their investment, supplier payment and cash flow decisions.
+This predictability facilitates cash flow management, enabling merchants to better anticipate their financial needs and optimize their investment, supplier payment and cash flow decisions.

-The SEPA Direct Debit helps to optimise working capital requirements by improving the regularity and predictability of collections.
+The SEPA Direct Debit helps to optimize working capital requirements by improving the regularity and predictability of collections.

 By reducing payment times and minimising delays, a company can better manage its financial resources and reduce its dependence on external sources of finance.